 Will you be proactive in the way you manage your online reputation by optimizing your website to appear in search results?
 Or will you be reactive and wait for someone else to write about your business?

-Understanding Google's shortcomings for reputation management is key to using the platform to improve your reputation.
-Here are three important factors to keep in mind when working on your Google search results to improve your online reputation.
+Understanding Google's shortcomings in reputation management are key to using the platform to improve your reputation.
+Here are three important factors to remember when working on your Google search results to improve your online reputation.

 - Google oversimplifies reputation management: Google does have a help page on reputation management, but it is vastly oversimplified.
 There isn't much information on managing a corporate reputation, and any support offered is strictly geared towards removing personal information.